CurtisCode/Data-Structures/README.md

 # Data-Structures

 ## ArrayStack

 This app example can be found in the ```testStack``` directory

-__Stack Data Structure__
+Description: This is an stack data structure, wich uses an array to hold the stack's data.

+__Note:__

 _Stacks are used inside programming languages to keep track of the order that methods, or functions, are called._

-Description: This is an example stack data structure, using a array to hold the information that the stack should contain.